mwiraszka/LondonChessClub/README.md

 </summary>

 - 🚀 Create a custom Date Picker component and implement in Event and Member Form component for date-related inputs
+- 🚀 Improve efficiency of custom sorting algorithm (used for sorting members, club events and articles) and handle certain edge cases more appropriately
 - 🔧 Upgrade to Angular v19
 - 🔧 Adapt Schedule, Members and Articles services to new backend architecture
 - Convert all frontend date types to either ISO 8601 date strings (standard dates in the format YYYY-MM-DDTHH:MM:SS) or Moment types in date-heavy contexts where lots of calculations may be needed